-Your response to a compliment is not only important to not offend the compliment giver but also to build your self-esteem.
+Your response to a compliment is not only important to not offend the compliment giver, but also to build your self-esteem.
 If someone compliments you, accept it, stick it in your pocket, and feel good someone noticed how fantastic you are.
-[Read: 11 powerful changes to build confidence and alter your life]
+[Read: How to feel good about yourself and kick ass in every aspect of your life]

 How to respond to a compliment